NetApp/trident/docs/kubernetes/operations/tasks/worker.rst

 require the :ref:`iSCSI` tools.

 .. note::
-  Recent versions of CoreOS have both installed by default.
+  Recent versions of RedHat CoreOS have both installed by default.
+You must ensure that the NFS and iSCSI services are started up during boot time.

 .. note::
    When using worker nodes that run RHEL/RedHat CoreOS with iSCSI